Mountain Time USA

 I have been listening to and evaluating hearing aids for nearly 40 years.
 I trust my ears.
-So when I received a pair of Oticon Opn-1's to test, I was eager to try them out on my own ears in various situations (quiet, different kinds of background noise and music).
+So when I received a pair of Oticon Opn-1's to test, I was eager to try them out on my own ears in various situations (quiet, different kinds of background noise, and with music).

 So to this clinician's ears: Did the hype match up with results?
 I was expecting a "wow effect."

-Outdoors, the Opn still sounded distored and there was not that much difference in the suppression of background as compared to previous Oticon models, most likely because it was generally not that clear a sound quality.
+Outdoors, the Opn still sounded distored and there was not that much difference in the suppression of background noise as compared to previous Oticon models, most likely because it was generally not that clear a sound quality.
 This is Oticon's signature claim of the superiority of Opn.
 Lastly, music did not sound as good as it does with their previous high-end hearing aid.

-Granted, my hearing is relatively normal until the very high frequencies (above 4kHz) so it is possible the results might be different with persons with communicatively significant hearing loss.
+Granted, my hearing is relatively normal until the very high frequencies - above 4kHz - so it is possible the results might be different with persons with communicatively significant hearing loss.
 So, how has it worked with patients?

 Because of demand, I have fit Oticon Opn™ on about 30 people.
 I did have satisfied patients using the Opn, but only about 50%.
-The other 50% returned them for credit or went to another Oticon product - most often the Alta 2 Pro.
+The other 50% returned them for credit or went to another Oticon product, most often the Alta 2 Pro.
 That is a far cry from the 95% reported in Oticon's article.